T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - ALT+? - about app
 - ALT+x - quit

-**WARNING:** All hardware colour effects stop working if you enable any Software effect.
+**WARNING:** All hardware colour effects stop working if you enable any software effect.
 It’s a hardware bug – any light update operation restarts all effects.